thunderbird/developer-docs/thunderbird-development/getting-started-contributing/setting-up-a-build-environment.md

   set up and ready to hack on Thunderbird.
 ---

-# Setting up a build environment
+# Setting Up A Build Environment

 ## Build Prerequisites
 Before you can build Thunderbird, please follow your platform's build prerequisites page: